AP source: Nuggets acquire center JaVale McGee from Cavs

 DENVER (AP) — The Denver Nuggets are bringing back center JaVale McGee in a trade with the Cleveland Cavaliers, according to a person with knowledge of the deal.

-The Nuggets will send power forward/center Isaiah Hartenstein to the Cavaliers along with protected second-round picks in 2023 and ’27.
+The Nuggets will send power forward/center Isaiah Hartenstein to the Cavaliers along with a protected second-round pick in 2023 and another second-rounder in ’27.
 The person spoke to The Associated Press on condition of anonymity Thursday because the deal had not been announced.

 It’s the second time the Nuggets have acquired McGee in a trade-deadline deal.
 They also picked him up from the Washington Wizards as part of a three-team exchange in 2012.

 The 33-year-old McGee averaged eight points and 5.2 rebounds in 15.2 minutes per game for the Cavs this season.
-In Denver, McGee will be a backup to All-Star big man Nikola Jokic.
+In Denver, McGee will be a backup to All-Star big man Nikola Jokic, who’s inserted himself into the MVP conversation by averaging almost a triple-double (27 points, 11.5 rebounds, 8.5 assists).

 This may be the start of a busy trade-deadline day for the Nuggets, who made it to the Western Conference final inside the NBA bubble last season before being eliminated by the champion Los Angeles Lakers.
 The Nuggets are 26-18 and fifth place in the standings.